gyulanemeth/bluefox.email/comparisons/bluefox-vs-loops.md

   :show-cta="false"
 />
 </div>

-There's no revenue attribution or benchmarking, which is the flip side of Loops' product-data strength.

-<Automation
-  class="mt-6"
-  :is-dark="isDark"
-  :lg-and-up="lgAndUp"
-  :md="md"
-  :sm="sm"
-  :xs="xs"
-/>

 If you want email tied to product analytics and revenue, Loops is ahead.
 If you want flexible, marketer-driven flows you can edit live and reporting focused on delivery health, BlueFox fits better.